hernaski/Domain-Driven-Design-Solution/README.md

 ```
 ## :small_blue_diamond: Change the solution your way

 You can replace the Web.Api with Web Application or other projects.
-The important thing is the Services, Infrastructure and Domain layers are independent to receive another presentation layer.
+The important thing is that the solution layers (Services, Infrastructure and Domain) remain independent to receive another presentation layer.

 ![new projects](https://raw.githubusercontent.com/hernaski/Domain-Driven-Design-Solution/master/readme/diagram-new-projects.png)

 ## :small_blue_diamond: Solution operation

-This diagram provides an overview of how this solution works at run time `run time diagram`:
+This diagram provides an overview of how this solution works at run time `execution diagram`:

 ![solution operation](https://raw.githubusercontent.com/hernaski/Domain-Driven-Design-Solution/master/readme/diagram-operation.png)